-- a) To take not of the report of this mission. - b) To forward the report to the Association of Hungarian Judges (MABIE) at their disposal, and to the Hungarian National Judicial Council, the National Judicial Office, the Ministry of Justice, the Hungarian Bar Association, the Curia (Supreme Court of Hungary), the Parliament. - c) To express full support to MABIE and asking for their update on the situation before the next meeting in Nurajev (Astana) in September 2019.
+- a) To take note of the report of this mission. - b) To forward the report to the Association of Hungarian Judges (MABIE) at their disposal, and to all national and European authorities which the assembly may propose. - c) To express full support to MABIE and asking for their update on the situation before the next meeting in Nurajev (Astana) in September 2019.

-The EAJ Working Group on the Situation in Member Associations Sub-Committee "Mission to Hungary" Basel, Wien, Budapest, May 3rd2019
+The EAJ Working Group on the Situation in Member Associations

+Sub-Committee "Mission to Hungary" Basel, Wien, Budapest, May 3rd2019